TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 ## AWS Batch
 Useful for when you need to run a large, resource intensive workload.
 You can upload your code, make a job definition and AWS will take care of the rest (it is a managed service).

-## System Manager
-Manages many AWS resources including EC2, S3 and RDS.
-You can create documents (rules) and pass them to various components that will then perform some task.
-Components are:
-- **Automation** (i.e. make a snapshot of an RDS instance)
-- **Run Command** (i.e. check EC2 instance for missing updates)
-- **Inventory** (all kinds of data about the services, such as OS, installed applications, server roles)
-- **Patch Manager** (deploy OS and software patches automatically across large groups of EC2 or on-premise instances)
-- **Session Manager** (Secure remote management of your instances at scale without logging into your server (no SSH or PowerShell, so you don't need to open those ports))
-- **Parameter Store** (provides secure, hierarchical storage for configuration data management and secrets management)

 ## AWS Storage Gateway
 AWS Storage Gateway is a set of hybrid cloud storage services that provide on-premises access to virtually unlimited cloud storage.
 The data is encrypted in transit and can move via the internet of AWS Direct Connect.
 You could use it as a (on-premise) cache before it is moved into the cloud (i.e. S3).